-Liver inflammation, or hepatitis, is a common symptom of a large number of liver diseases .
+Inflammation of the liver, or hepatitis, is a common symptom of a large number of liver diseases .
 Mild or more severe hepatitis is one of the most common liver diseases.
 Strong hepatitis restricts the functioning of the liver and accumulation of bile dyes in the blood leads to jaundice.
 But even mild chronic hepatitis caused by drugs or alcoholism makes the liver consistently harm and leads to liver cirrhosis .
 Hepatitis is also a risk factor for liver cancer .

 The hepatitis that is feared is infectious jaundice - infectious viral hepatitis.
 Jaundice is an ancient viral disease that occurs in all mammals and benefits from the blood filter function that the liver performs.
 In addition, the liver produces bile, which returns to the intestine.
-This makes the liver a tempting target for parasites.
+This makes the liver an appealing target for parasites.
 Everything a parasite has to do is run through the intestine into the blood and get caught up in the liver after it's caught.
 The bruise then easily enters the intestine and out of the body where it can infect other hosts.
-This is how not only infectious jaundice but also many tapeworms and motolice.
+This is how not only infectious jaundice, but also many tapeworms and motolice.

 Potential of adaptogen against hepatitis

 Adaptogens have direct antiviral and even antibacterial effects , but these are not enough to cure an extensive internal infection such as jaundice.
 The cytoprotective effect of adaptogens, however, greatly reduces the damage done by the hepatitis virus in our body.
-It's a similar situation to influenza - they do not have herbs or drugs for immediate cure, but they can greatly alleviate the annoying nature of the disease and speed up the return to health.
+It's a similar situation to influenza - they do not have herbs or drugs for immediate cure, but they can greatly alleviate the annoying nature of the disease and speed a return to health.